 JOHN R SMITH JNR (Co-Founder/Co-Artistic Director)

-John is a classically trained, dynamic, character actor.
-He has been working in CT Theatre off and on for over 20 years as an Actor, Producer, Director and Acting Coach.
+John is a classically -trained, award-winning, dynamic, character actor.
+He has been working in CT Theatre off and on for over 25 years as an Actor, Producer, Director and Acting Coach.
 Prior to founding VTC with his wife, Tanya, he worked as an Artistic Consultant at The Bijou Theatre in Bridgeport and Co-Producer of VTC's predecessor: The Bijou Actors Guild.

 In his teens he lived in MD and attended student workshops at The Folger Library in DC and Improv Workshops with Jason Kravits and Robbie Chafitz.
 He also studied theatre at Slippery Rock University and Montgomery College.
 After marrying his wife and co-founder and moving to CT, he became involved with the efforts to reopen Stratford's Shakespeare Theatre while taking Shakespearean technique workshops with Louis Burke.
 Through his involvement, he was invited to attend Playing Shakespeare USA, a weekend workshop with RSC Co-Founder, John Barton.